-We started out testing the gray version of this short, excited to move away from the all-too-common basic black look of bike shorts.
-We quickly realized, though, that the gray colorway shows sweat very readily.
-So, we purchased the black version to finish testing, which fixed the sweat-display problem.
+Last year, we started out testing the gray version of this short, excited to move away from the all-too-common basic black look of bike shorts.
+We quickly realized, though, that the gray colorway shows sweat readily, so we bought it a second time in black.
+Interestingly, Louis Garneau no longer carries this light gray color.

 The Fit Sensor 7.5 will take you wherever your adventure leads.
 Quality construction and value combine in this impressive short.